Skip to main content

 Agents to run

-Toggle the Security and/or Quality agent for this task.
+Toggle the Security and/or UI/UX agent for this task.
 Both are enabled by default.

 • Security — checks for vulnerabilities, access control issues, weak cryptography, etc.

-• Quality — checks for accessibility violations, UX issues, navigation problems, etc.
+• UI/UX — checks for accessibility violations, UX issues, navigation problems, etc.

 Repeat for each distinct area of your application you want to test.